-Enter beef brisket—a cut of meat suitable for a long, slow cook.
-It's a tough cut unless it is slowly braised.
+Enter beef brisket—a tough cut of meat suitable for a long, slow cook known as a braise.
 For this recipe, choose the brisket that has some fat on top, which is also the type used for barbecued brisket, rather than the leaner type used to make corned beef.
 As brisket is a large cut of meat, you will be able to enjoy the sliced brisket for dinner and have leftovers for future meals.

 - 1 (5-pound) beef brisket (with some fat on top)